The Deebot Neo 2.0 Plus robot vac is exclusive to Aldi and the Ecovacs website

 “While we haven’t looked it over in the lab, you can see from the product’s photos and user manual that it doesn’t use detergent with the water and cleans using a thin, velcro-clipped mopping pad.”

 “In our experience, this style of mop acts more like a wet cloth and is usually far less effective.
-You also have to take it off and wash it yourself once it gets dirty.”
+You also have to take it off and wash it yourself once it gets dirty,” says Adrian.

-“We’d all love more help with housework and $279 might seem like a great price for some robot reinforcements,” says Adrian.
+“We’d all love more help with housework and $399 might seem like a great price for a robot reinforcement, especially one that empties itself,” says Adrian.

 “However, from our previous tests, we’ve found Ecovacs’ cheaper models have generally under-performed as floor cleaners.
 They are better on hard floors, but seriously struggle on carpet and rugs, and picking up pet hair.